Matters of the Heart (Commissioned album)

-Matters Of The Heart, is an album by American contemporary gospel music group Commissioned, released in 1994 on Benson Records.
+Matters Of The Heart is the eighth album by American contemporary gospel music group Commissioned, released in 1994 on Benson Records.
 It was the last album with Fred Hammond and Michael Williams, both of whom left after this album.

 Domestically, the album peaked at number 7 on the US Billboard Top Gospel albums chart, number 13 on the Billboard Top Contemporary Christian chart and number 65 on the Billboard Hot R&B/Hip-Hop Songs chart.